 Plus, spreading your payments out over time gives you considerable cash flow for ongoing operational needs like staffing, consumables, and other business expenses.
 Furthermore, Excedr’s leases cover repairs and maintenance, so you don’t have to worry about dealing with annual service contracts.

-Although we believe leasing your refurbished equipment is the best route to take, let’s review buying refurbished from a third-party vendor or manufacturer.
-This way, you know more about your available financing options.
+Although we believe leasing your refurbished equipment is the best route to take, let’s review buying used or refurbished equipment from a third-party vendor or manufacturer.

 Buying from a Third-Party Vendor